smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

 This command could be used in any software running under IBM i, as long as the LSAM library list is in effect.
 Any program using this command must be able to retrieve and test the value of the variable specified in the WAITVARNAM command parameter (whose default value is variable name "WAITDYNVAR") in order to determine if this command has returned a value of '**PASS**' (either Value string was found) or '**FAIL**' (neither Value string was found within the specified time limits).

-Additional rules and guidance for using multi-instance Dynamic Variables with the WATIDYNVAR command is provided at [Supporting WAITDYVAR Utility with Multi-Instance Dynamic Variables](./multi-instance.md#supporting-waitdynvar-utility-with-multi-instance-dynamic-variables).
+Additional rules and guidance for using multi-instance Dynamic Variables with the WATIDYNVAR command is provided at [Supporting WAITDYNVAR Utility with Multi-Instance Dynamic Variables](./multi-instance.md#supporting-waitdynvar-utility-with-multi-instance-dynamic-variables).

 ### Methods Available for Retrieving Dynamic Variables